khusmann/bydantic/README.md

 ## Quick Start

-Here's a simple example of Bydantic can be used:
+Here's a simple example of bydantic can be used:

 ```python
 from bydantic import (